kubeedge/kubeedge/docs/modules/cloud/device_controller.md

 ## Device Controller Overview
  The device controller is the cloud component of KubeEdge which is responsible for device management.
-Device management im KubeEdge is implemented by making use of Kubernetes
+Device management in KubeEdge is implemented by making use of Kubernetes
  [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to describe device metadata/status and device controller to synchronize these device updates between edge and cloud.
  The device controller starts two separate goroutines called `upstream controller` and `downstream controller`.
 These are not separate controllers as such but named here for clarity.